aDotInTheVoid/boxcars/docs/report/report.md

 The most frequent type error I ran into when writing the benchmarks was getting the wrong arguments to a constructor wrong.
-When the same mistake is made in both C++ (listing \ref{cpp-wrong-ctor}) and Rust (\ref{rust-wrong-ctor}), they both produce a compiller error (listings \ref{cpp-wrong-ctor-err} and
+When the same mistake is made in both C++ (listing \ref{cpp-wrong-ctor}) and Rust (\ref{rust-wrong-ctor}), they both produce a compiler error (listings \ref{cpp-wrong-ctor-err} and
 \ref{rust-wrong-ctor-err} respectively).

 ```c++ {caption="Calling a constructor with the wrong arguments with \texttt{verona\\_rt}" label="cpp-wrong-ctor"}